juliedevdes/project-group13-movie-world/README.md

 ## How it was made ————-««

 It's eight-people project we were developing two weeks (from 2021 September 1th to 15th) together as a team.
-All of as are students of GoIT school "Full Stack course" and this is our final work at the ending of JavaScript 4-month long part.
+All of us are students of GoIT school "Full Stack course" and this is our final work at the ending of JavaScript 4-month long part.

 We were given some
 [technical requirements](https://docs.google.com/spreadsheets/d/1xznttn6bvxeMyIuJWg7daMGIQGBi31rfuRsaBtV0L0M/edit#gid=0).

-P.S. but we gone far in adding more features 💨
+P.S. but we've gone far in adding more features 💨

 ## What kinds of features does it have ————-««